Alghuti-Portfolio/Q-Block_401/README.md

 The ***First Phase*** of roll out schedule will include the Development of Record Keeping Systems for Marriage Certificates, Property Deeds, and other Documents for the [US Faith Community](https://github.com/Alghuti-Portfolio/Q-Block_401/blob/41e39609b07e5ddc5f29a114ffac4268c29ad5c4/Files/1080_CallList.csv)

+The mission of a liaison officer (U.S. ambassador) in the International Service is to promote peace, support prosperity, and protect both American and Islamic interests and peoples while advancing the the U.S. Madinah Mission.

+If you’re passionate about public service and want to represent the American Islamic Mission around the world, a challenging and rewarding opportunity is waiting for you.
+While travel is not required, the opportunity to connect with your ancestral origins, experience cultures, customs and people of different nations is truly an opportunity unlike any other.

+Explore requirements in the International Service and start your journey with the Mission today.
+Start by looking at scope of work requirements (will be published in the month August 2022) for a successful roll out schedule, and identify which task is best for you to take part in this truly revolutionary transition.

 ##

 ### 2. ECONOMY